dshah003/mark_five_amr/arduino_ws/Robot_Node_Sabertooth/README.md

 # Robot_Node_Sabertooth

-ROS-enabled Arduino firmware for Mark Five AMR using **Sabertooth 2x12 v1.00** motor driver.
+Arduino firmware for Mark Five AMR using **Sabertooth 2x12 v1.00** motor driver.

 This is an alternative to the original `Robot_Node.ino` which uses the L293DNE H-Bridge.

+**Communication:** Simple serial protocol with ROS2 Python bridge (no ros2arduino/micro-ROS needed)

 ## Why Sabertooth 2x12?